MichielNoback/java_jupyterbook/01_getting_started/objects_and_classes.md

 #### TestTube.java

 TestTube is slightly more complex.
-Note that much of the code is actually API documentation that describes how a method should be used in a formal way called Javadoc.
+Note that much of the code is actually API documentation (called _Javadoc_) that describes in a formal way how a method should be used.

 ```java
     /**